youshy/blog/content/posts/2021-12-03-Being-A-Chef.md

 </Jason>

 Me?
 Definitely yes.
 I like building stuff and also it helps finding your shortcomings.
+Apart from COUNTLESS memes and laughs we've had with Jason, I've learned a lot about the Chef ecosystem and I can see myself writing some more code for them in the future.

+And also new PlayStation 5 is pretty sweet.
+Got Deathloop and Hitman 3 right out of the gate - both are amazing!

 ## Listen to us rambling about it

 If you really want, you can listen to us talking about Stylelia (and a lot more) on youtube:

 [![Stylelia Chat](https://img.youtube.com/vi/FGQ6kZgIP2I/0.jpg)](https://www.youtube.com/watch?v=FGQ6kZgIP2I)

+## I want to do hackathons with you guys!

+Talk to us on LinkedIn if you have an idea and let's make it a reality!

+Also, amazing people from Abbey Road, please do another hackathon and allow me to write code inside of Studio A!
+(They did [one edition](https://www.abbeyroad.com/hackathon) in 2019, I hope they'll do another in 2022!)